Skip to content

 End Function

-Function returnAnArray(byval n)
+Function rendUnTableau(byval n)

-' returns an array of n elements
+' makes an array of n elements

-' Check validity of parameter n
+' check validity of parameter n

 If isnumeric(n) And n>=1 Then

-ReDim Preserve array(n)
+ReDim Preserve tableau(n)

-For i = 0 To n-1
+For i= 0 To n-1

 Next